alex-rpd/ML_Examples/README.md

 Using public datasets from Kaggle and other sources.

-These notebooks are based on the exercises that are provides as part of the Machine Learning course on Udemy.
+Numbered notebooks are based on the exercises that are provided as part of a Machine Learning course on Udemy.

+All the other notebooks are general examples on public datasets.